 Also, using cloud-based solutions means airport personnel and airline staff can easily access these systems from any place and any device, getting flight schedules and details, gate, belt, desk assignments, as well as any historical information needed.
 Cloud-based system warehouses can distribute vital data throughout an airport, or worldwide, facilitating the operational flow and easing passenger management.

 But even bigger benefits of Сloud migration come if airlines and airports start using cloud services worldwide.

 For example, cloud-based collaborative decision-making systems will be extended to allow airports around the world to seamlessly share information on flight departures and arrivals.

 It means that aircraft won’t depart until there is a landing slot available at the destination airport.
 Rather than building individual networks and connecting with each other, airports and airlines will need just a few ones.
 For example, 200 worldwide destinations linking to 200 collaborative decision-making systems instead of only one system is quite a pain for companies.

 The Cloud computing brings more automation to airports

 When airport systems reside in the Cloud, there’s no need to update them constantly.
 Updates can be pushed out Adhoc saving both time and money.

-This means that software updates, patches and application releases can be selected and installed when needed, subject to changes in process control.
-It’s like having a smartphone, where applications are pushed, and it’s possible to select them from the available list, install, and make them available as and when needed.
+This means that software updates, patches, and application releases can be selected and installed when needed, subject to changes in process control.
+It’s like having a smartphone, where applications are pushed, and it’s possible to select them from the available list, install them, and make them available as and when needed.

 Gatwick is also using cloud technology for smart kiosks that cut the time passengers spend dropping off luggage to just 45 seconds.
 These kiosks take boarding pass information from passengers’ phones, so passengers don’t have to type anything.